nicholascar/gswa-supermodel/docs/components.md

 This section lists the various Component Models within this Supermodel.

+All data created according to any of the Component Models, to be used in this Supermodel's context, _MUST_ also conform to this Supermodel's [Backbone Model](backbone.md).

+Note that useful data may be created that is valid according to individual Component Models and not this Supermodels' Backbone Model for use outside this Supermodel's context.

 ## Profiles

 Many of the Component Models here are defined as a _profile_, by which we mean that it is a model that draws from other Standard's models and constrains and extends their elements, rather than creating its own elements.